smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/OnAllowSDLFunctionality/index.md

 Notifies about user/HMI allowing SDL functionality or disallowing access to all mobile apps on the specified device.

 !!!
 MUST
-Send `OnAllowSDLFuntionality` notification to SDL as a result of user’s choice about device data consent via pop-up dialog or user’s settings change in Settings Menu (if applicable)
+Send `OnAllowSDLFunctionality` notification to SDL as a result of user’s choice about device data consent via pop-up dialog or user’s settings change in Settings Menu (if applicable)
 !!!

 !!!
 NOTE